Partially multiplicative quandles and simplicial Hurwitz spaces: Free groups and associated PMQs

-\begin{lem} Let $x$ be a gd of $\tfg\in\bF^k$ and suppose that computing $\tfg$ from $x$ by straightforward computation involves some cancellation.
-Then $x$ contains a sub-gd that has one of the following forms, where $y_1$ and $y_2$ are gds and $1\leq i\leq k$: \end{lem} \begin{proof} We start the straightforward computation of $x$ from the \emph{innermost} operations, and we continue until the first cancellation occurs. \begin{itemize} \item Suppose that the first cancellation occurs after a conjugation, taking the form $(-)^{\gen_i}$ or $(-)^{\gen_i^{-1}}$; i.e. there is a sub-gd $y$ in $x$ such that the straightforward computation of $y$ gives no cancellation, but the straightforward computation of $\pa{y}^{\gen_i}$ or $\pa{y}^{\gen_i^{-1}}$ gives some cancellation.
-Then we are cancelling one instance of $\gen_i$ with one instance of $\gen_i^{-1}$, and one of these two letters is the first or the last letter of the straightforward computation of $y$.
-Either the gd $y$ is obtained by conjugating once a smaller gd (then we are in case (5)), or $y$ is obtained by multiplying two smaller gds (then we are in one of cases (3),(4),(6),(7),(8) or (9)), or $y$ is $\gen_i$ (then we are in case (10)). \item Suppose that the first cancellation occurs after a product, i.e. there are sub-gds $y_1$ and $y_2$ in $x$ such that the straightforward computations of $y_1$ and $y_2$ give no cancellation, but the straightforward computation of $y_1\cdot y_2$ gives some cancellation.
-Then we are cancelling the last letter of the straightforward computation $y_1$ with the first letter of the straightforward computation of $y_2$; note that, up to reducing the size of $y_1$ and $y_2$ and using the associativity of the product built in Definition \ref{defn:generaliseddecomposition}, we can assume that neither $y_1$ nor $y_2$ is itself obtained as a product of two smaller gds.
-If either $y_1$ or $y_2$ is equal to $\gen_i$, we are in one of cases (3) or (4); if both $y_1$ and $y_2$ are obtained by conjugating a smaller gd, we are in one of cases (1) or (2). \end{itemize} \end{proof}
+\begin{lem} Let $x$ be a gd of $\fg\in\bF^k$ and suppose that the straightforward computation of $x$ involves some cancellation.
+Then $x$ contains a sub-gd that has one of the following forms, where $y_1$ and $y_2$ are gds and $1\leq i\leq k$: \end{lem} \begin{proof} We start the straightforward computation of $x$ from the \emph{innermost} operations, and we continue until the first cancellation occurs. \begin{itemize} \item Suppose that the first cancellation occurs after a conjugation, taking the form $(-)^{\gen_i}$ or $(-)^{\gen_i^{-1}}$; i.e. there is a sub-gd $y$ in $x$ such that the straightforward computation of $y$ involves no cancellation, but the straightforward computation of $\pa{y}^{\gen_i}$ or $\pa{y}^{\gen_i^{-1}}$ involves some cancellation.
+Then we are cancelling one instance of $\gen_i$ with one instance of $\gen_i^{-1}$, and one of these two letters is the first or the last letter of the formal computation of $y$.
+Either the gd $y$ is obtained by conjugating once a smaller gd (then we are in case (5)), or $y$ is obtained by multiplying two smaller gds (then we are in one of cases (3),(4),(6),(7),(8) and (9)), or $y$ is $\gen_i$ (then we are in case (10)). \item Suppose that the first cancellation occurs after a product, i.e. there are sub-gds $y_1$ and $y_2$ in $x$ such that the straightforward computations of $y_1$ and $y_2$ involves no cancellation, but the straightforward computation of $y_1\cdot y_2$ involves some cancellation.
+Then we are cancelling the last letter of the formal computation of $y_1$ with the first letter of the formal computation of $y_2$; up to reducing the size of $y_1$ and $y_2$ and using the associativity of the product built in Definition \ref{defn:generaliseddecomposition}, we can assume that neither $y_1$ nor $y_2$ is itself obtained as a product of two smaller gds.
+If $y_1$ or $y_2$ is equal to $\gen_i$, we are in one of cases (3) and (4); if both $y_1$ and $y_2$ are obtained by conjugating a smaller gd, we are in one of cases (1) and (2). \end{itemize} \end{proof}